Elixonus/doppler/README.md

 `SOUND` button group can be accessed with key `M` to interpret the observed signal as a sound wave.

-`OWAVE` button group can be accessed with key `O` to highlight the properties of the wave that is observed at the current time.
+`TWAVE` button group can be accessed with key `T` to highlight the properties of the wave that is observed at the current time.
 This includes the position and velocity of the source.

 `CONTROL` button group can be accessed with key `C` to toggle between modifying the properties of the source and observer.